 MCP gateways solve these problems by providing centralized authentication, comprehensive audit logging, and rate control for all MCP connections.
 For organizations where 71% regularly use generative AI according to McKinsey research, governed AI tool access has become essential infrastructure.

-MintMCP Gateway addresses these challenges through a managed platform approach—one-click deployment, automatic OAuth wrapping, and enterprise monitoring without infrastructure overhead.
+MintMCP Gateway addresses these challenges through a managed, data-permissions-first platform approach with SSO, SCIM-driven RBAC, IdP groups, Virtual MCP Bundles, tool-level policy, audit, automatic OAuth brokering, and enterprise monitoring without infrastructure overhead.
 This transforms shadow AI into sanctioned AI while maintaining developer velocity.

 Enterprise-Grade Security: MintMCP's Robust Approach to API Security

 Security architecture determines whether an MCP gateway can meet enterprise requirements.
-MintMCP's approach centers on enterprise authentication, comprehensive audit trails, and real-time monitoring designed for regulated industries.
+MintMCP's approach centers on enterprise authentication, comprehensive audit trails, rule-based policy, credential management, and real-time monitoring designed for regulated industries.

 Audit Trails and Observability for Compliance